rturman21/albumList/README.md

 # albumList
-Simple app to render albums from MySQL database, made for practice with creating reusable components and node/express
+Simple React Native appliaction to render albums from MySQL database, made for practice with creating reusable components and node/express